 Why Do I Need Liability Coverage?

-Almost every state requires drivers to carry at least a certain amount of liability car insurance (some states also require no-fault/personal injury protection and/or uninsured motorist coverage).
+Put simply, maintaining a minimum amount of car insurance is the law just about everywhere in the U.S. Every state has legislation requiring you to have proof of financial responsibility, meaning you can afford to pay for someone else’s property damage or injuries after an accident you cause.
+And because an insurance policy is one of the easiest ways to prove financial responsibility, 48 states require drivers to carry liability auto coverage (some states also require no-fault/personal injury protection and/or uninsured motorist coverage) in some amount.
 This is because liability car insurance coverage is designed to protect other people from damage you cause.
-For the most part, getting additional coverage that will help protect you (like comprehensive or collision) is a choice that’s up to you and not legally mandatory.
+For the most part, getting additional coverage that will help protect you (like comprehensive coverage or collision coverage) is not legally mandatory.

-- Property Damage Liability – helps pay for damage to another person’s property that occurs in an accident you caused.
+- At least $15,000 for damage to another person’s property in an accident (property damage)